laroche/tastyworks-pnl/README.md

 - Add performance reviews, graphs based on different time periods.
 - Add description of the asset: SPY: SPDR S&P 500 ETF Trust
 - Check if dates are truely ascending.
+- Check if withholding tax is max 15% for US stocks as per DBA.
 - Are we rounding output correctly?
 - Is the time output correct with the correct timezone?